You want smart political talk without the meltdowns?

 You go from 7% single digits at this point in 2020 to now 21%.

-And again, John, I keep looking for signs that this is gonna go back to normal, and I don't see it yet in the polling.
+And again, John, I keep looking for signs that this is going to go back to normal, and I don't see it yet in the polling.

-anything right now we're careening towards a historic performance for a republican presidential candidate the likes of which we have not seen in six decades careening towards a historic performance among african-american voters the likes of which we've not seen in six decades Now think about this.
+If anything, right now, we're careening towards a historic performance for Republican presidential candidates, the likes of which we have not seen in six decades.

-This is now pretty much what is is the standard number, anywhere between 21.
+This is now pretty much what is the standard number, anywhere between 21.

 I've seen numbers as high as 28%.

-Biden has an advantage over Donald Trump with African American voters.
+And it is, okay, yeah, Biden has an advantage over Donald Trump with African-American voters.

-And I thought it was extraordinarily possible uh, you know uh extraordinary when this pastor in Detroit said, Well, Biden and Obama never came to the hood.
+And I thought it was extraordinarily possible, you know, extraordinary when this pastor in Detroit said, well, Biden and Obama never came to the hood.

 I mean, why not?

-I used to I used to be so frustrated and never understood why that Barack Obama and Joe Biden never dealt with the crime issue in inner city Chicago, where every weekend you could predict how many, you know, innocent people would be shot and or shot and killed, and they never lifted a finger.
+I used to be so frustrated and never understood why that Barack Obama and Joe Biden never dealt with the crime issue in inner city Chicago, where every weekend you could predict how many innocent people would be shot or shot and killed, and they never lifted a finger.

 And then you look at Hispanic Americans.